hsolbrig/BDP-Ontology/README.md

 # BDP-Ontology

-<TODO> Project description, research questions & objectives to be updated.
+//TODO: Project description, research questions & objectives to be updated.